 Stealing a car and robbing a bank are going to be a hard pass for most employers and most candidates know not to post these types of things (or do them).
 While some states have legalized marijuana however sharing stories and comments online regarding its use can still be deal breaker with some employers, even if a candidate is practicing within the law.

 Anything on a candidate’s social media with a violent nature can be a window into what the candidate is like in real life.
 This type of behavior does not have to be as serious as stating threats online either.
 A candidate may feel like they are joking around by sharing videos with violence or making comments on violent videos and pictures.
 Potential employers may not see it this way.

 Most candidates will tweak their resume to match a specific job posting or employer.
 A candidate’s social media should be comparable to what is on their résumé and the personality they portray in the interview.
 Your candidate does not need to regularly share postings of awards that are won or how much they love their job, but it should be consistent to who they are on paper.
 If a candidate seems sweet as pie in an interview but comes back with things of a violent nature on Instagram, the candidate may not be genuine.

 Counting someone out for this may not be the best practice, as some candidates just don’t want to partake in social media.
 It is best though for a candidate to bring this up when a social media background check is requested.
-As an employer it can be a sign that the candidate deleted all their accounts and had something to hide.
+As an employer, it can be a sign that the candidate deleted all of their accounts because they have something to hide.